aysegulpekel/algorithm-exercises/README.md

  [What is Binet's Formula?](http://mathworld.wolfram.com/BinetsFibonacciNumberFormula.html)

 The problem is that the formula includes irrational numbers.
 Since the output computed as integer, it is rounded to the nearest integer of the real value.
 So this might be a little tricky if the program would allow us to compute bigger numbers.
-If you adjust the data types to long and try with bigger numbers you can get different numbers.
-Or you all get the correct numbers.
+If you adjust the data types to long and try with bigger numbers you can get wrong fibonacci values.
+Or you all get the correct values.
 It's up to the compiler's precision capabilities.

 **Pros:** Fast